claudiatikum/opa-aws-controls/README.md

 An example is a user with roles ["admin", "st-access-role"] should be allowed.

 Role names could be case-sensitive.
 Ensure consistency when naming roles.
-An example is  'st-access-role' vs 'ST-ACCESS-ROLE'.
+An example is  st-access-role vs ST-ACCESS-ROLE.

 A user with roles empty or without the roles field should be denied access.
 An example is a user with roles: [] or without the roles field should be denied access.